-The current members of the PRNC are Rebecca Dee-Bradbury (Chair), Donald McGauchie, Don Taylor and Simon Tregoning.
-The CEO and Group General Manager Human Resources attend all meetings of the PRNC by invitation.
-The PRNC operates independently of the Executive and seeks its own advice, as considered necessary, to assist in its decision making processes.
+The current members of the PRNC are Rebecca Dee-Bradbury (Chair), Graham Bradley AM, Donald McGauchie AO and Simon Tregoning, all of whom are independent Non-executive Directors of GrainCorp.
+The CEO, Group General Counsel, Company Secretary and Chief People and Transformation Officer attend all meetings of the PRNC by invitation.
+The PRNC is empowered to seek independent advice to assist in its decision-making processes.